mvolkmann/blog/src/rust.md

     let p1 = Point2D { x: 3.0, y: 4.0 };
     let p2 = Point2D { x: 6.0, y: 8.0 };
     let d1 = p1.distance_to(&p2);
-    println!("d1 = {}", d1);
+    println!("{}", d1); // 5
     let d2 = Point2D::distance_between(&p1, &p2);
-    println!("d2 = {}", d2);
+    println!("{}", d2); // 5
 }
 ```

 This approach works well for small modules.
 For large modules it is sometimes desirable to
 split their definition across multiple source files.
-Each `.rs` defines a module and
+Each `.rs` file defines a module and
-placing them in directories creates sub-modules.
+placing them in subdirectories creates sub-modules.
 A `.rs` file can use the `mod` and `use` statements
-to gain access to the functionality in multiple other modules
+to gain access to items in multiple other modules
-and re-export the functionality as its own.
+and re-export those items as their own.

 The old way of doing this was to
 create a directory with the name of the module,
 place the files that define the module functionality inside it,
 and create the file `mod.rs` inside the directory
-that imports all functionality to be exposed from those files
+that imports items to be exposed from those files and re-exports them.
-and re-exports it.

 The new way is similar, but
 a `.rs` file with the name of the module is created instead of `mod.rs`